 - Relevant coursework

-- GPA (such as cum laude)
+- Latin honors (such as cum laude)

 Regarding your relevant coursework, only list classes that qualify you for your master’s program.
 For example, if you’re applying to a computer science program, list your computer science coursework.